This article explains how to use the Unity Timeline.

 In the clip view (the graduated area of the Timeline window) there is a box labeled Active.

 This is called the Activation Clip, and for the duration of this area, the associated game object (in this case, the Cube) will be active.

-Currently, the activation clip is set to be active from the beginning of the Timeline, so we can drag the activation clip to appear in the middle of the scene at any point in the game.
+Currently, the activation clip is set to be active from the beginning of the Timeline, so we can drag the activation clip to appear in the middle of the scene, or at any point we choose.

 In the example, I’ve made it appear after 3 seconds.

 If you play Unity in this state, the cube does not exist at first, but after 3 seconds it will appear.

 After 3 seconds, the Cube is now appearing!

 Combining these together makes it easy to create a simple animation.

 In this section, you will learn how to add music to the Timeline.